-Evo recommend the heat pump should be installed in an outdoor location with appropriate ventilation.
+Evo recommend the heat pump should ONLY be installed in an outdoor location with appropriate ventilation.
 Installing the heater indoors without adequate ventilation, or in a poorly ventilated enclosed space, will result in very poor performance and can, in extreme cases, damage the heater.
-Ensure the heater is installed in a well-ventilated area with plenty of fresh air.